What is Deep Vein Thrombosis (DVT)?

 - DVT Surgery: It is the removal of a clot through surgery, also known as thrombectomy.
 An incision through the blood vessel is created to remove the clot then followed by the repair of the damaged tissue.

-Immobility can cause a higher risk of deep vein thrombosis.
-The best way to prevent DVT is to have a proper lifestyle integrating leg exercises, and having an active lifestyle.
+Immobility can significantly increase the risk of deep vein thrombosis.
+The best way to prevent DVT is to maintain mobility integrating leg exercises, and having an active lifestyle overall if possible.
 Walking can increase the flow of blood through the veins of the leg.
 Examples of exercises that help blood flow in the legs are knee pumps, foot pumps, and ankle rotation.
-Obesity is modifiable; unlike the other risk factors, following a strict diet will do the job to reduce the risk of DVT.
-Smoking is also one of the risk factors that are modifiable, and avoiding it could also reduce the risk.
-To avoid a life-threatening situation caused by DVT moving your lower extremities and committing to a low fat and high fiber diet will help lower the risks for DVT.
+Obesity is modifiable—following a proper diet will definitely help reduce the risk of DVT.
+Smoking is also one of the main risk factors that are modifiable, and avoiding it could largely help with DVT prevention.